Welcome to Year 2

 English

-In English this half term we will be focussing on creating action within our writing.
-We will once again we using the Talk4Writing approach, beginning with our cold write, before moving through the imitation, innovation and independent stages.
-Our model text this half term is ‘The Story of Pirate Tom’ which will provide us with a high-quality example.
+In English this half term, we will be focussing describing settings within our writing.
+We will be using the Talk4Writing approach, beginning with our cold write, before moving through the imitation, innovation and independent stages.
+We will begin by looking at a poem First Dog on the Moon before moving onto our model text The Snow Queen.
 We will be working on consistently using on our non-negotiables of full stops and capital letters.
-Furthermore, to improve the content of our writing, we will be using tools such as dramatic fronted adverbials such as “suddenly”, “unfortunately” and “at that moment” at the start of our sentences, using sentences of three and choosing verbs that have emotion.
-During this half term, we will be reading two chapter books; ‘Mr Majeika’ by Humphrey Carpenter and ‘The Hedgehog’ by Dick King-Smith We will be developing our reading fluency and intonation, as well as all of the VIPERS skills (vocabulary, inference, prediction, evidence, retrieval and summarise).
+To improve the content of our writing, we will be using tools such as expanded noun phrases and we will be writing in the past tense.
+During this half term, we will be reading Gorilla by Anthony Browne and The Proudest Blue by Ibtihaj Muhammad as a class.
+Using these books we will develop our reading fluency and intonation, as well as all of the VIPERS skills (Vocabulary, Inference, Prediction, Evidence, Retrieval and Summarise).

 Maths